shieldworks/aegis-web/docs/index.md

-By leveraging Kubernetes security primitives, [SPIRE][spire], and strong, industry-standard encryption, **Aegis** ensures that your secrets are **only** accessible to **trusted** and **authorized** workloads. **Aegis**’s Cloud Native, secure by default, foundation helps you safeguard your business and protect against data breaches.
+By leveraging Kubernetes security primitives, [SPIRE][spire], and strong, industry-standard encryption, **Aegis** ensures that your secrets are **only** accessible to **trusted** and **authorized** workloads. **Aegis**’s Cloud Native—secure by default—foundation helps you safeguard your business and protect against data breaches.

 [Check out **Aegis**’s *GitHub* for details][aegis-github].